 Only open two nights a week, Friday and Saturday, The Drawing Room located on the top floor of The Henry House.

 It’s a unique and elegant space full of character and offering creative cocktails and small plates.
 Over the years the space has maintained many of if its original period features, including exposed beams and a working fireplace.
 It’s the perfect place to relax and catch up with old friends.

 Halifax’s favourite hole-in-the-wall, Tom’s Little Havana is located on Birmingham Street (formerly located only a few blocks away on Doyle Street).

-The Red Stag is a pub in the heart of Halifax’s waterfront, hidden away in the iconic Alexander Keith’s Brewery.
+The Red Stag is a pub in the heart of Halifax’s waterfront, hidden away inside the iconic Alexander Keith’s Nova Scotia Brewery.